HamzaSamiHussein/freeCodeCamp-Notes/README.md

 ___

 -Screen reader users have different options for what type of content their device reads.
-This includes :- 1- skipping to (or over) landmark elements.
+This includes :-
+1. skipping to (or over) landmark elements.
-  2- jumping to the main content.
+2. jumping to the main content.
-  3- getting a page summary from the headings.
+3. getting a page summary from the headings.
-  4- Another option is to only hear the links available on a page.by reading the link text, or what's between the anchor (a).
+4. Another option is to only hear the links available on a page.by reading the link text, or what's between the anchor (a).

+__

--use accesskey for buttons a "a" tag to make keyboard-users click these links.
+-Use accesskey for buttons "a" tag to make keyboard-users click these links.

 ```html
 <a accesskey="g">google</a>